okteto/login/README.md

 ### `CUSTOM_CERTIFICATE`

 The self-signed certificate of your environment.
+Best set on global level when using multiple Okteto actions.

 ## Example usage